restic/restic/doc/060_forget.rst

-   the duration of the latest snapshot. ``duration`` needs to be a number of years, months, days, and hours, e.g. ``2y5m7d3h`` will keep all snapshots made in the two years, five months, seven days, and three hours before the latest snapshot`
+   the duration of the latest snapshot. ``duration`` needs to be a number of years, months, days, and hours, e.g. ``2y5m7d3h`` will keep all snapshots made in the two years, five months, seven days, and three hours before the latest snapshot`.
--  ``--keep-hourly-within duration`` keep all hourly snapshots made within specified duration of the latest snapshot.
-The duration is specified in the same way as for ``--keep-within`` and the method for determining hourly snapshots is the same as for ``--keep-hourly``
+-  ``--keep-within-hourly duration`` keep all hourly snapshots made within specified duration of the latest snapshot.
+The duration is specified in the same way as for ``--keep-within`` and the method for determining hourly snapshots is the same as for ``--keep-hourly``.
--  ``--keep-daily-within duration`` keep all daily snapshots made within specified duration of the latest snapshot.
+-  ``--keep-within-daily duration`` keep all daily snapshots made within specified duration of the latest snapshot.
--  ``--keep-weekly-within duration`` keep all weekly snapshots made within specified duration of the latest snapshot.
+-  ``--keep-within-weekly duration`` keep all weekly snapshots made within specified duration of the latest snapshot.
--  ``--keep-monthly-within duration`` keep all monthly snapshots made within specified duration of the latest snapshot.
+-  ``--keep-within-monthly duration`` keep all monthly snapshots made within specified duration of the latest snapshot.
--  ``--keep-yearly-within duration`` keep all yearly snapshots made within specified duration of the latest snapshot.
+-  ``--keep-within-yearly duration`` keep all yearly snapshots made within specified duration of the latest snapshot.

 .. note:: All calendar related ``--keep-*`` options work on the natural time